Moral and physical exhaustion, stress, burnout at work concept.

 Optimal:

-– Psychotherapy session (hypnotherapy if necessary) to relieve stress and teach self-regulation skills,
+- A session of psychotherapy (if necessary, hypnotherapy) to relieve stress and learn self-regulation skills,

-– 5 sessions of transcranial electrical stimulation and vagus nerve stimulation to restore proper electrical activity of the brain and relieve overexcitation in the peripheral nervous system,
+- 5 sessions of transcranial electrical stimulation and vagus nerve stimulation to restore proper electrical activity in the brain and relieve overexcitation in the peripheral neural system,

-– one session of ketamine psychotherapy to eliminate deep mental tension and activate neurogenesis in the hippocampus,
+- one session of ketamine psychotherapy to eliminate deep mental stress and activate neurogenesis in the hippocampus,

-– one session of oxybutyrate-pressure therapy to “reboot the brain” and reduce tension in the body,
+- one session of oxybutyrate-sodium therapy to "reboot the brain" and reduce tension in the body,

-– “Neurohelp” dropper (a complex of neurometabolic and neuroprotective drugs),
+- Neurohelp drip (a complex of neurometabolic and neuroprotective drugs),

-– Psychotherapy session (hypnotherapy if necessary) to relieve stress and teach self-regulation skills,
+- A session of psychotherapy (if necessary, hypnotherapy) to relieve stress and learn self-regulation skills,

-– one session of ketamine therapy to eliminate deep mental tension and activate neurogenesis in the hippocampus,
+- one session of ketamine therapy to eliminate deep mental stress and activate neurogenesis in the hippocampus,

-– one session of oxybutyrate-pressure therapy to “reboot the brain” and reduce tension in the body.
+- one session of oxybutyrate-sodium therapy to "reboot the brain" and reduce tension in the body.

-The course recommends 2-3 week blocks depending on the severity of the condition.
+The course is recommended for 2-3 week blocks depending on the severity of the condition.

 Chronic stress and its consequences and complications